Three County Commissioners Travel to Sacramento, Raising Questions About Meeting Rules

 This week, three members of the Multnomah County Board of Commissioners are on a trip to Sacramento, Calif., to see how that city is trying to tackle homelessness.

 The trip is sponsored by the Portland Metro Chamber.
 Going along are County Chair Jessica Vega Pederson and Commissioners Julia Brim-Edwards and Lori Stegmann.
-Staying behind are interim Commission Jesse Beason, who is working just 10 hours a week, and Commissioner Sharon Meieran.
+Staying behind are interim Commissioner Jesse Beason, who is working just 10 hours a week, and Commissioner Sharon Meieran.

 Meieran says she was invited on the trip but decided against going because of laws preventing a quorum of the board from meeting beforehand to discuss business that may come before the board.

 “I was invited,” Meieran said in an interview.
 “This isn’t sour grapes.
 I really wanted to go and talk to smart people in Sacramento.
-I was about the register, but I thought ‘This isn’t right.
+I was about the register, but I thought, ‘This isn’t right.
 We can’t have a quorum of the board on this trip.’”

 Oregon’s public meeting law offers some underpinnings for Meieran’s concerns.